kgrossnickle/eth-box/README.md

 # Xbox Ethereum Miner
 # Running
 ## Prereqs
-Win 10
+Win 10 --
-Visual Studio 2019
+Visual Studio 2019 --
-C++ and WinRT packages ( should ask if you want to install these after git cloning)
+ -- VS C++ and WinRT packages ( should ask if you want to install these after git cloning)
 ## Other packages needed
 1. You need to install boost with WinRT / uwp bindings and add to Visual Studio path.
  I used vcpkg to install boost to C:\dev and so if your install location isnt C:\dev\vcpkg\installed\x64-uwp\include then you will need to change in _properties -> C/C++ -> additional include dirs_